 San Jose Councilmember Pam Foley, whose district includes the plaza, says she is aware of the issues from citizens who grew up with the square but stated it’s time for a change.
 “Some human beings need it to be just as it’s miles right now, and that just doesn’t make sense,” Foley stated.
 “The days of its heyday are gone.”

-Little through little, Foley added tenants have left, and the region needs a few sharpening.
+Little through little, Foley added that tenants have left, and the region needs a few sharpenings.

 “It’s a rundown shopping center that wishes some love,” Foley said.

-The builders are going for a signature challenge layout status — an official town designation — which requires that concerns are made for job boom, site visitor impacts, and aesthetics, among other requirements.
+The builders are going for a signature challenge layout status—an official town designation—which requires that concerns be made for job boom, site visitor impacts, and aesthetics, among other requirements.

-Foley said the community wishes a promenade for residents to wander with their espresso and enjoy the space.
-The carousel that is a liked issue of the plaza might be required to stay someplace as a part of the challenge.
+Foley said the community wishes for a promenade for residents to wander with their espresso and enjoy the space.
+The carousel, a liked plaza issue, might be required to stay someplace as a part of the challenge.

-With plans nevertheless in preliminary levels, many questions stay approximately the plaza’s destiny, and Foley hopes the developers will keep smaller consciousness agencies with the proprietors.
+With plans nonetheless in preliminary stages, many questions remain about the plaza’s future, and Foley hopes the developers will maintain smaller awareness agencies with the proprietors.

 “I think it can be a win-win for all of us,” she stated.
 “But we’re not there but.”

 The builders have acknowledged the community situation and positioned plans to keep closing for 12 months to allow extra community input.
-We maintain to refine our mixed-use village plan so that it can accommodate the City’s complicated necessities for Cambrian Park Plaza and an extensive range of community dreams at the same time as maintaining simple financial feasibility,” Weingarten Realty spokeswoman Meagan Froehlich advised San José Spotlight in an email.
+We maintain to refine our mixed-use village plan so that it can accommodate the City’s complicated necessities for Cambrian Park Plaza and an extensive range of community dreams while maintaining simple financial feasibility,” Weingarten Realty spokeswoman Meagan Froehlich advised San José Spotlight in an email.